Winterize Your Dryer While There is Still Time

 Car wash operators may find it beneficial to add heat to their car wash operations during extreme cold conditions with equipment such as a tunnel heater.
 The primary advantage of a tunnel heater is preventing frozen water pipes and ice buildup on the car wash equipment.
 Adding heat to air already moving through the drying system can reduce the need for secondary heating systems in the tunnel thus allowing for energy savings and less downtime.

 Although winter time usually results in an increase in business it also brings additional challenges in the form of ice, salt-coated cars and increased energy consumption.
 Why wait until the very last minute for proper maintenance and housekeeping procedures when you can minimize and prevent operational issues now?
+Now is the time to winterize!
 A 20 degree day with cars lined up to the street is not the time you want to be replacing car wash components.
 Now is the time to order replacement parts and get your equipment in tip top shape!